praveengalaxy/AI-Powered-Cybersecurity-Threat-Detection-System-in-Automotive-Systems/README.md

 # AI-Powered-Cybersecurity-Threat-Detection-System-in-Automotive-Systems
-AI-Powered Cybersecurity Threat Detection System in Automotive Systems( malicious CAN  detection)
+AI-Powered Cybersecurity Threat Detection System in Automotive Systems( malicious CAN  detection), (still under development).

  Project Overview
 This project focuses on developing an **AI-powered cybersecurity threat detection system** for automotive systems.
 The system analyzes **Controller Area Network (CAN) data** in real time to detect **malicious activities**, such as **Denial-of-Service (DoS), Fuzzy, and Impersonation attacks**.
 When a potential threat is detected, the system triggers an alarm or takes preventive action.